Family of Australian detained in Myanmar urges release | Law-Order

-The family of an Australian advisor to Myanmar leader Aung San Suu Kyi detained after a military coup overthrew her government called for his release on Monday, saying he had done nothing wrong.
+The family of an Australian adviser to Myanmar leader Aung San Suu Kyi detained after a military coup overthrew her government called for his release on Monday, saying he had done nothing wrong.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)